-2020-218 MATBUS Transit Development Plan (2020)
+2020-218 MATBUS Transit Development Plan (2020) Participant(s): Metro COG/Consultant

 In 2020, the Metro COG will update the 2017-2021 Transit Development Plan (TDP) for the Metropolitan Area.
 Metro COG will work in cooperation with MATBUS on the TDP update.
 A portion of the scope of work will require procurement of a consultant and Metro COG staff will work in coordination on various aspects of the TDP update.
 The TDP update will address transit operations within the metro area for the years 2021-2025.